z80/blender_cloning_helper/README.md

 2. Reconstruct the scene using COLMAP
 3. Import COLMAP results into Blender using the addon
 4. Align a base mesh to the point cloud and image planes
-5. Sculpt the base mesh for accuracy
+5. Sculpt the base mesh to perfectly match the object outline to reference images
 6. Create UDIM materials
 7. Generate stencil textures to texture paint a detailed model
+8. Texture paint the object

 ## Installation